gi0baro/tonio/README.md

 ```
 </td></tr></table>

+#### Running tasks from synchronous contexts

+TonIO provides the `block_on` method to spawn coroutines from a synchronous context.
+It works the same way of `spawn`, except it accepts a single coroutine and it blocks the current thread until the coroutine is completed.

+> **Warning:** using `block_on` from within a coroutine might produce a runtime deadlock.

 #### Map utilities

 TonIO provides the `map` and `map_blocking` utilities to spawn the same operation with an iterable of parameters: